DataDog/documentation/content/en/real_user_monitoring/browser/advanced_configuration.md

 {{% /tab %}}
 {{< /tabs >}}

-Note: Changing the view name affects the view and its child events from the time the method is called.
+**Note**: Changing the view name affects the view and its child events from the time the method is called.

 ## Enrich and control RUM data